Introduction

 - To be able to make decisions

-- To link with issues arising at other times in the life of Gloucester House e.g. circle times.
+- To link with issues arising at other times in the life of Gloucester House e.g. class meetings

 Therapeutic work at Gloucester House